ThePywon/coerce/documentation/SchemaTypes/FunctionType.md

 ## `.call`

-The function called to convert a value into a [`Date`](https://javascript.info/date) and/or validate a value
+The function called to validate any value into a [`Function`](https://javascript.info/function-basics)

 <br/>